Knowing how to harvest cassava roots and the proper method and tools is an important step in cassava farming, as it maximizes yield and quality.

 Traditional methods of harvesting cassava roots primarily revolve around manual uprooting, a process that has been utilized for generations in various regions where this crop is cultivated.

-The bigger the cassava roots, the more strength it requires.
+The bigger the cassava roots, the more strength they require.

 Here’s a breakdown of the process: